arrno/gliter/README.md

 #### Batch

-The inverse of throttling.
 What if one of our stages does something slow, like a DB write, that could be optimized with batching?
-Use a special batch stage to pool items together before processing:
+Use a special batch stage to pool items together for bulk processing:

 ```go
 func exampleBatch(items []int) ([]int, error) {